Packing List

 |

 VERY IMPORTANT!
 Your Doctor should note any medications you might be using before or during the event (especially asthma medication).
 There is random ‘doping’ control at the MDS because prize money is awarded to the top finishers, so you could receive a penalty if something shows up in their tests.
-The EKG must be dated no more than 30 days prior to the start of the race.
+The ECG must be dated no more than 30 days prior to the start of the race – make sure the original copy is signed and dated by your doctor.

 Remember that a good mix of food will keep you happy over the seven days.
 Eating the same meal or snacks everyday gets old quickly and you will need to eat to get through the event.
 Also, while the race takes place over seven days, you will not need a dinner after the last stage – after crossing the finish line, everyone will be given a box lunch, then board busses and return to the hotel for dinner.